MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/monitor-manage-processes.md

 6. Select **Next**.

 7. Set the frequency that your bulk delete job will run.
-You can schedule your job to run at set intervals or create a one-time bulk deletion job [using the immediately option](#using-the-immediately-option).
+You can schedule your job to run at set intervals or create a one-time bulk deletion job [using the Immediately option](#using-the-immediately-option).
 In this example, a recurring job is set to run on May 21, 2018, and every 30 days thereafter.

    ![Bulk record deletion options](media/custom-bulk-record-delete-options.png)

-### Using the immediately option
+### Using the Immediately option

 Notice that you have the option of performing an immediate synchronous bulk delete of the records by selecting the **Immediately** option.
 This delete is performed with direct SQL Server execution rather than passing each record through the delete event pipeline, which can reduce the impact to system performance.
 This is a good option if you want to quickly clean up the extra real-time workflow records instead of the bulk delete job waiting in the asynchronous queue for processing.